 Please note there are some products we do not repair – see next FAQ.

-Farnham Repair Café does not undertake repairs on petrol driven products, industrial devices and 3 phase power tools.
+Farnham Repair Café (FRC) does not undertake repairs on petrol driven products, industrial devices, 3 phase power tools and mobile phones.
 Products that could present a hazard to repairers such as those known to contain or be made from Asbestos should not be brought to the Repair Café.
 Alterations to clothing are also not undertaken by FRC.

 You may bring up to 3 products for repair.
 However each product needs to be booked in individually at the reception desk.
 When we are busy you will need to wait once checked in for a suitable volunteer repairer to become available to make an assessment and attempt the repair of your item.
 Only ONE item will be examined per person at a time, and please be aware that if you have multiple items then you may have to queue multiple times (unless there is no-one else waiting).